What will the program achieve?

 The Department has:

-- In 2019 appointed an Independent Chair and Independent member of the Audit and Risk Committee.
+- appointed an independent chair and member to Audit and Risk Committee.

-- In December 2019 commissioned our own internal forensic financial audit to quickly identify learnings from the corruption incident and rectify control weaknesses.
+- commissioned an internal forensic financial audit to identify learnings from the corruption incident and rectify control weaknesses.

-- Finalised and commenced a “Better Financial Management Roadmap” program to strengthen internal financial controls, including:
+- program progressing to strengthen internal financial controls, including:

 - improved vendor management

-- a single financial management manual and improved policies and guidelines
+- single financial management manual and improved policies and guidelines

 - accounts payable remediation

-- a program of ongoing fraud risk analytics monitoring
+- program of ongoing fraud risk analytics monitoring

-- improved single Communities Purchasing Card Policy and system
+- improved single purchasing card policy and system

 The ACP is a continuous cycle of reviewing, monitoring and improving Communities’ capability that responds to the changing circumstances, rather than a time-limited program.

 Feedback and engagement with our ACP team is welcome via email@example.com.